adamsiemaszkiewicz/droplet-drug-detector/README.md

 ### Analysis goals

-1. **Substance Classification**: Develop a model to classify substances based on distinct patterns in dried droplet images, using Convolutional Neural Networks (CNNs) and Vision Transformers.
+1. **Single-Substance Classification**: Develop a model to classify individual substances based on the patterns in dried droplet images.
+2. **Multiple-Substance Classification**: Extend the model to classify mixtures of substances, addressing the added complexity of inter-substance interactions.
 2. **Concentration Estimation**: Design and implement regression models to accurately estimate the concentration levels of the substances.
 We aim to introduce novel methodologies in this area.
 3. **Rare Substance Detection**: Develop a Siamese network-based approach for identifying rare substances.
 This network will be trained on existing data, emphasizing its utility in scenarios with limited sample availability.

-### Substance Classification
+### Single-Substance Classification

 (Work in progress)